Complete Travel Guide for Cathedral Cove

 Any Kiwi that has been to Cathedral Cove will tell you that the walk along the track to get to the actual cove is an attraction in and of itself.
 While the cove at the end is stunningly beautiful, the walk along the track is truly unique.
 Once you find somewhere to park, the walk itself is about 2.5 kilometers long going one way.

 While there is a carpark at the start of the track, it’s been temporarily closed by the council.
 As of now, it’s only closed during the busier summer months with the hope of opening during the slower season, but this isn’t a guarantee.
+Due to increased traffic in Hahei village over summer, the Cathedral Cove Lookout car park (start of the track) is closed from 1st October to 30th April.
 For this reason, it’s best to plan on an alternate way to get to the beginning of the track to Cathedral Cove.

 Take the Shuttle